RadarVisuals/RADAR/full_codebase_dump.md

 import PropTypes from "prop-types";
 import Panel from "./Panel";
 import { useUserSession } from "../../context/UserSessionContext";
+import { useWorkspaceContext } from "../../context/WorkspaceContext";
-import { useAppContext } from "../../context/AppContext";
+import { useAssetContext } from "../../context/AssetContext";
 import { useToast } from "../../context/ToastContext";
 import { isAddress, stringToHex } from "viem";
 import { uploadJsonToPinata } from "../../services/PinataService";